Whether you’re climbing the eight towers of the Castle or squeezing into the Smallest House in Britain, there are some amazing things to do in Conwy.

-It only takes a few minutes to see it, and don’t forget to duck.
+It’s the quirkiest of our things to do in Conway, and it only takes a few minutes to see it.
+Just don’t forget to duck!

-The Conwy Valley is one of the most beautiful areas of Wales, with a patchwork of rolling green hills most of the way down to the popular tourist village of Betws-y-Coed.
+The Conwy Valley is one of the most beautiful areas of Wales, and you’ll find many of the best things to do around Conwy here.
+The landscape is a patchwork of rolling green hills most of the way down to the popular tourist village of Betws-y-Coed.
 Beyond this, the scenery becomes noticeably more rugged.

 However, the best time to visit Bodnant is towards the end of spring, in late May and early June, when the bright yellow laburnum arch is in full flower.
 At the same time, the garden walks are ablaze with gorgeous rich reds and pinks from the camellias and rhododendrons in full bloom.